Monitored fermions with conserved $\mathrm{U}(1)$ charge: Numerical results

 \section{Numerical results}

-In this section, we confirm the drift towards ${g\to\infty}$ numerically by simulating the stochastic Schrodinger equation for $N_F=1$ using the technique of Ref.~\cite{cao2019entanglement}.
-We give an explicit proof of the validity of the method in App.~\ref{app:sse-simulation}.
+In this section, we confirm the drift towards ${g\to\infty}$ numerically by simulating the stochastic Schrodinger equation for $N_F=1$.
+We employ the technique of Ref.~\cite{cao2019entanglement} for efficient numerical computations with monitored free fermions using the two-point function.
+We give an explicit proof of the validity of the method in~App.~\ref{app:sse-simulation}.

 Starting from a product state of alternating filled and empty sites (i.e. half-filling on average), we study the bipartite entanglement scaling for various values of $\Gamma/\mJ$.
 We analyze the scaling of the bipartite entanglement entropy in the states produced by the dynamics at late times, in order to compare with Eq.~\ref{eq:bipartiteentropy} and the surrounding discussion.